trevcoe/ball-chasing-clone/README.md

 3. Player search.
 This feature lets the user put in a name, and if that name is in any replay file (up to 10000 replays) it gets returned.

 I chose these features because they were easy to implement, and this is my first true website.
 The main tool I used was flask.
 I used python for most of the logic, and a ton of html to display different pages.
-There is a tiny amount of JS in the htmls to render the replay data.

 Organizing the data is still unfinished for now.
 Using something like json vue makes the data slightly easier to read.
 I would like to finish this in the future.